 - Stabilizing insulin secretion – When we abstain from food for several hours, insulin levels go back to normal;

-- Promoting autophagy – Autophagy is an important cell recycling process that helps clean our body of damaged or dysfunctional protein components and mitochondrial waste.
+- Promoting autophagy – Autophagy is an important cell recycling process that helps clean our bodies of damaged or dysfunctional protein components and mitochondrial waste.
 This process is crucial for the regeneration of cells – including brain cells;

 - Fasting also drains the liver of its glycogen stores for use as energy.
 Remember, glycogen is the stored form of glucose.
 This means accessing the glycogen that the body has been accumulating.
-Once you use all the stored glycogen, the body is already in fat burning mode; and,
+Once you use all the stored glycogen, the body is already in fat-burning mode; and,

 It may not be for everyone…

 Starting a new diet plan can be difficult under any circumstances, and particularly when drastic changes are made.
 Although researchers and clinicians have demonstrated that a ketogenic diet can benefit multiple health conditions and can have a positive influence on overall health, we don’t advise undertaking a ketogenic diet without the guidance of a Dietitian Nutritionist or physician.
-Under proper supervision the initial transition can be closely monitored in order to catch any changes or symptoms that may arise.
+Under proper supervision, the initial transition can be closely monitored in order to catch any changes or symptoms that may arise.

 A ketogenic diet may not be a good choice under the following conditions: